TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ### Overview

-There are 4 types of branches on the Main Repo.
+There should always be only 2 branches on the Main Repo: `production` and `dev`.
-`production` and `dev` are the first two.
-They are both permanent, and both can only be modified with Pull Requests (PRs) from other branches on the Main repo.
-These PRs must be approved by one or more other COMPAS developers.
+They are both permanent, and both can only be modified with pull requests which must be approved by another COMPAS developer.

-`production` is the current "long term service release" meaning we expect that it works well for all typical use cases.
+The `production` branch is the current "long term service release", meaning that it should be well-tested.
-Of course, code is never bug-free, but this branch is the one the public will use, so updates should be extensively tested.
+Of course, code is never truly bug-free, but this branch is the one that the public will use, so updates should be extensively tested.

-`dev` is where new well-tested features are joined together in preparation for the next release.
+The `dev` branch is where new features are joined together in preparation for the next release.
+Pull requests to `dev` should be made from feature branches sitting on other remote repos (e.g the personal repo of the author).
-Presumably, these new features have been well-tested in isolation, but `dev` is a place to confirm that the tests still pass when other new features are included.
+Presumably, these new features have each been tested in isolation and correctly do what they propose to do.
+But `dev` is a place to confirm that all the new features combined together still produce sensible output.

-The third kind is `hotfix*` branches.
-When an urgent bug is detected and needs to be rushed through to `production`, the changes should be pushed directly to a branch on `origin` that starts with "hotfix-" followed by some descriptive name.
-The fourth kind is all other feature branches.
-These can have any name you like as long as it doesn't conflict with the previous three.
-Any branches that get pulled into Main need to pass a set of Status Checks to ensure that the updates pass basic unit tests (e.g does it compile?).

-PRs to `production` can only come from `dev` or `hotfix*` branches.
-PRs to `dev` can only come from feature branches on Main.
-Any collaborator can push a new feature or `hotfix*` branch to Main, as long as it passes the Status Checks.
-Non-collaborators have read-only access; if they would like to contribute, we will first have to add them as collaborators.

 ---

 ### Reviewing Pull Requests

-A typical new feature will be formally reviewed twice.
+Typically, a new feature branch will be formally reviewed when it is submitted as a pull request into `dev`.
-The first is in the PR from `<feature-branch>` to `dev`.
-This review checks that the feature works well in isolation (on it's current branch) and can be merged into `dev` without conflict.
-It is not intended to test for introduced bugs in `dev`.
-It needs to be approved by only one other developer, so the reviewer is equally responsible if any bugs slip through.
-The second review occurs before `dev` is pulled into `production`.
-When we are nearing a new version release, we should asign various testing roles to the different developers to check for any introduced bugs from all the new features in `dev`.
-This review requires two approvers, but this is more of a formality and protection, since hopefully the development team will collectively approve of any new version releases.

-A `hotfix*` branch will only be reviewed once in the PR from `hotfix*` to `dev`, to help streamline the process of fixing the bug.
-This PR still requires two approvers, to ensure no new bugs are "introduced in production" to the `production` branch.
+Reviewers have a responsibility to check the following:

+- The code compiles without error on the usual assortment of Operating Systems.
+- The code runs without error using all default values (`./COMPAS`).
+- The code runs without error on a medium-sized population of binaries.
+- The new feature(s) do what they propose to do.
+- All new features are explicitly mentioned (i.e nothing is fixed quietly).
+- Documentation has been updated appropriately.
+- Formatting conforms to the rest of COMPAS.

+This does not all have to be done by one reviewer, but there should be a consensus among all reviewers that all tests have been passed.

+A new release is defined by a pull request from `dev` to `production` and should involve most of the active developers.
+The `dev` branch should be tested heavily for a variety of potential bugs, including speed tests, different package and OS versions, and comparisons of key plots from different papers.

 ---